nkarag/haskell-DBFunctor/doc/JULIUS-TUTORIAL.md

 		"Month"
 FROM src
 ```
 Now we will proceed to show you how to do it with Julius.
-In fact, as you will see, we have implemented this with the same "logic" as how an analytic function work.
+In fact, as you will see, we have implemented this with the same "logic" as how analytic functions work.
 This is how the analytic function above, would process this calculation:
 1. Analytic functions are performed on a result set after all join, `WHERE`, `GROUP BY` and `HAVING` clauses are complete, but before the final `ORDER BY` operation is performed.
 In our case we have no such operations, so we can apply our analytic function directly on the `src` table
 2. Analytic functions are applied per partition defined in the `PARTITION BY` clause, but since we don't have such a clause in our example, we can treat the whole table as a single partition over which the analytic function will be applied.
 3. Next we order our partition based on the `order by` clause, i.e., ascending by month.
 This will be the *Window* of rows over which, we will apply our aggregate function, namely `sum`.